 So where did Nike go wrong?

 Nike undoubtedly makes more business than Adidas.
-The point of a shock for Nike was when Kanye West broke up with Nike and joined hands with Adidas.
-Well, he is not the only person who has done that.
+The shocking point for Nike was when Kanye West broke up with Nike and joined hands with Adidas.
+Well, he is not the only person to do that.
 James Harden was also lured by Adidas from Nike.

 “We ain’t even gonna mention that other company no more, right?”